June Lake

 administer surrounding lands.
 There is an absence of private development

-here, aside from the Marina and Campground facilities, and there are no
+here, aside from the Marina and campground facilities, and there are no

-power or telephone lines.
+power or telephone lines around Grant Lake.